iamdtang/skaterdav85.github.io/_posts/2017-02-18-managing-concurrency-in-angular-components-with-es6-generators.md

 ## Summary

 Generator functions can be paused and resumed so that other code can execute in between.
 We can take advantage of this feature to check whether a component should continue to execute asynchronous handlers based on if the component has been destroyed or not.
-I like this approach because not only is it reusable, it also has the side effect of making our async code look synchronous.
+I like this approach because not only is it reusable, it also has the side effect of making async code look synchronous.
 How do you manage concurrency in your Angular apps?
 Let me know in the comments.